SteveBarnett/Remixing/_thinking/notes-on-the-intoxication-precept.md

 title:  Notes on the intoxication precept
 longerform: true
 added: 2024-05-03
-updated: 2024-05-05
+updated: 2024-05-13
 ---

-A precept is a tool for liberation, not a way to measure our own (or other's) worth.
+- A precept is a tool for liberation, not a way to measure our own (or other's) worth.

-- Observe and understand our patterns of thinking and behaving.
-    - Do they lead toward awareness or away?
-    - Do they lead away from suffering or towards?
-- Notice the beliefs underneath them about how things "should" be.
+    - When we beat ourselves up for finding things we don't like, we quickly stop seeing those things.

-The intoxication precept, like all of them, can be phrased as a prohibition or an aspiration.
+- Precepts can can be phrased as a prohibition or an aspiration.
 Sometimes one phrasing will be more useful than the other.
     - Abstain from intoxication, from addictive or compulsive behaviour.
     - Cultivate a clear mind, bring compassionate awareness to whatever's arising.

-It's not the intoxicant itself, but the behaviour and the belief that something is wrong with what's happening, that things should be different.
+- Just observe and understand our patterns of thinking and behaving.
+    - Do they lead towards awareness or towards suffering?
+- Notice the beliefs and and stories underneath the patterns.
+    - That something is wrong
+    - That things should be different.

-This precept says give all the contents of consciousness a warm welcome.
-Nothing needs to be different from how it is.
-Nothing can be different from how it is.
+- Give everything a warm welcome.
+    - Nothing needs to be different from how it is.

-Just sit for a few minutes, at first.
+    - Nothing can be different from how it is.
+- Here, centred in the moment, there are no problems.
+    - When you realise you're identical to experience, there is no suffering.
+    - When you believe you're separate, there is suffering.

 ---